erizov/Professor/semester_4/lecture_17_performance/load_balancing/README.md

 7. Optimize Load Balancing for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Load Balancing
-9. Compare Load Balancing performance with alternative algorithms on large datasets
+9. Compare Load Balancing capability with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)